e-n-l/brown-paper-tickets-wordpress/readme.txt

 * Fixed bug where using the event ID of an event not belonging to the default producer would call the BPT API using the default client ID.

+* Fixed issue with loading gif not displaying.

+* Fixed issue where data from the API was returned too early.

 **Miscellaneous**

 * Updated Readme to reflect WP version requirement. has_shortcode()